UniversityofWarwick/id7/README.md

 - **1.2.0** - Now uses a custom Modernizr build (see _What's included_ above) with a minimal range of tests.
 If your application relies on other tests or shims which were included in previous versions, they will likely fail.
 - **1.4.0** - Support for Internet Explorer 8 was removed, and a reduced range of Modernizr tests is used as a result.
 - **1.6.0** - Font Awesome v5 is now used by default instead of v4.
 Icon identifier references may need to be updated, or the [shim](https://github.com/UniversityofWarwick/id7/#icons) included.
 - **2.0.0** - Now built with Webpack instead of Grunt.
-Removed non-midified resources from packages.
+Removed non-minified resources from packages.
 Moved from typeahead.js to bootstrap-3-typeahead.

 ## Copyright and license